jedahan/palmos/readme.md

 Make sure to install [docker](http://docker.io)

-Then `docker build` will create a fresh image of debian sarge with all the utilities and sdk to build your own palm pilot software.
+Then `docker build -tag=jedahan/palmos:latest .` will create a fresh image of debian sarge with all the utilities and sdk to build your own palm pilot software.

 To build a fresh copy of the example program (**src/example/hello.prc**), just run `make`.